gh4n/grid/README.md

 then run object executable with arguments dimensions of output image and size of grid

 that is, ./grid [width] [height] [size]

+# update - buggy
+this is apparently doesn't work anymore?